 Below are some traditional yoga poses that are adapted easily into a hot tub yoga routine:

 - Triangle pose

 The Triangle Pose is considered a very comprehensive yoga pose, due to its extensive stretching action on various body parts, while the Lotus Pose can help you stretch and relax.
 Not to mention that it’s relatively easy to perform for beginners.
 The Tree Pose is perhaps one of the most famous yoga poses, as it’s great to strengthen thighs, ankles, and core.

 Do you want to learn more?
-Don't hesitate to contact your hot tubs and spa pros at Champagne Spas in California!
-Our team of experts are always happy to help and answer your questions!
+Don’t hesitate to contact your hot tubs and spa pros at Champagne Spas in California!
+Our team of experts is always happy to help and answer your questions!